 Why do I have uneven gums?

 Millions of people have uneven gums.
 Some people have gums that are too low, thus concealing part of their teeth, and some people have gums that are too high.
 High gums can be a sign of gum recession, which is where the gums begin to pull away from the tooth.
 Gum recession is frequently tied to periodontal disease which can lead to serious problems like tooth loss.
 If your teeth look “long,” (and they weren’t always like this) you might be suffering from periodontal disease.
-Make an appointment at the Stanley Dentistry office in Cary, NC to set up a free consultation.
+Make an appointment at the Stanley Dentistry office in Cary, NC to set up a consultation.

 In contrast, low gums can make your teeth appear much smaller than they actually are.
 However, people with gummy smiles don’t actually have small teeth — their gums are just extending down too far.
 Low gums typically stem from genetics though certain drugs and health disorders can also cause a gummy smile.

 How do gum contouring and crown lengthening work?